5ucur/crapscaler/README.md

 -----
 ## How it works
- Crapscaler works on the concept of finding averages between all adjacent pairs of elements in an array of length n, and inserting them appropriately, resulting in a 2n-1 long array.
+ Crapscaler works on the concept of finding averages between all adjacent pairs of elements in an array of length $n$, and inserting them appropriately, resulting in a $2n-1$ long array.
- The program does this to the rows of an image first, then transposes, does the same to the columns (now rows, after transposing), and transposes back.
+ The program does this to the rows of an image first, then transposes, does the same to the columns (now rows, after transposing), and transposes back, resulting in an image of size $(2x-1) * (2y-1)$, where $x$ and $y$ are the dimensions of the original image.

  To illustrate with simple numbers instead of colours: